hans-thomas/hans-thomas/README.md

 # Hello everyone <img src="https://user-images.githubusercontent.com/74038190/214644152-52f47eb3-5e31-4f47-8758-05c9468d5596.gif" height="40"/>

 I’m Mortazavi, and I have a passion for coding with PHP and the Laravel framework.
 I am eager to develop my skills and pursue a career in back-end development.
-Additionally, I enjoy contributing to open-source projects, so feel free to check out some of my contributions in PRs section!
+Additionally, I enjoy contributing to open-source projects, so feel free to check out some of my contributions in the PRs section!

 Lately, I’ve dived into C++ and the Qt framework to expand my skill set, and I’m excited to learn more.
 I look forward to connecting with you all!😉